This is more than a new building. It is a movement.

 - Rizzo Career Center: The Career Center's footprint will expand and be positioned to frequently engage students during their time at Loyola and to connect with alumni for sustained career success.

 - Hanway Academic Loft: Located on the top floor of the Fernandez Center, this collaborative space will be a place for faculty and students to engage in interactive, innovative, and interdisciplinary learning.

 - Commons: A flexible common space will be used in a variety of ways for the Loyola community, supporting both the culture of innovation and the culture of engagement that is critical to the achievement of Loyola’s strategic plan.

-- Innovative Faculty Space: Faculty will have functional, shared workspaces designed to facilitate collaborative interdisciplinary work among colleagues.
+- Innovative Faculty Space: Faculty will have functional, shared workspaces designed to facilitate interdisciplinary work among colleagues.

 - Café: A full-service café will add to the synergy of the building, drawing students, faculty, and other members of the Loyola community to the Fernandez Center to participate in the active learning and conversation.

 Why Loyola is taking this bold step forward—and why now

 - Loyola must continue to enhance learning spaces on campus to recruit bright, talented students.
 The Fernandez Center for Innovation and Collaborative Learning will eclipse the traditional lecture hall, creating a modern educational environment that prospective students and their families are seeking.

 - The active learning spaces of the building are designed to enhance collaborative learning.
 Students and faculty will enjoy an interdisciplinary hub, featuring open and transparent spaces that will invite members of the community to collaborate.